crownstone/bluenet/docs/TESTING.md

 # Power measurements

 Check if the power measurements are ok.

+- Repeat this process for multiple crownstones.
-For each check, measure about 30 seconds.
+- For each check, measure about 30 seconds.
-For each check, write down how much difference there is between the measured power by the Crownstone and the external reference.
+- For each check, write down how much difference there is between the measured power by the Crownstone and the external reference.
-For each check, write down how stable the output is (are there peaks?, how much noise in W?).
+- For each check, write down how stable the output is (are there peaks?, how much noise in W?).

 Off: